iamisathya/CordovaPayTM/README.md

 If you do use this plugin in an older Cordova version (again, not recommended), you have to make sure the HideKeyboardFormAccessoryBar and KeyboardShrinksView preference values are always false, and only use the API functions to turn things on/off.

 ## Usage
-window.plugins.paytm.startPayment(txn_id, customer_id, email, phone, amount, method, successCallback, failureCallback);
+PayTM.startPayment(txn_id, customer_id, email, phone, amount, method, successCallback, failureCallback);

 ## Methods